SHP-Robotics/Home-Plate/README.md

 #### Markdown

-github, and most of the internet have standardized on markdown,
+github, and most of the internet have standardized on markdown, (WIP)